itdxer/blog.itdxer.com/_posts/2020-03-16-the-mathematical-necessity-for-beautiful-solutions.md

 1. There are infinite number of circles in this chain.

 2. This chain fits into the finite region and each circle could be defined by a very simple formula.
-We had this property before this transforation and the same property holds after the transformation.
+We had this property before inversion has been applied and the same property holds after it.
 It's easy to show that each red circle can be defined by the following formula

 $$
 d_n=\frac{1}{n(n+1) + 1}